Pobeda Ice Island: Data

 Pobeda Ice Island is variable in its dimensions, but is commonly up to 70 km long and 36 km wide, with an area of 1500 km².

-The term "island" is technically incorrect, since this geographic feature is in reality a tabular iceberg with nearly vertical sides and a flat top.

 Laws of physics dictate that 11% of an iceberg will extend above the water level (in salt water), while the remainder will be submerged.
 In the case of Pobeda Ice Island, whose flat surface is roughly 27 m above sea level, this means that the iceberg extends to a depth of roughly 216 m below sea level, and its total height is approximately 243 m.
 The further implication is that the ocean floor is also roughly 216 m below sea level, at the point of the shoal.

+The term "island" is technically incorrect, since this geographic feature is in reality a tabular iceberg with nearly vertical sides and a flat top.

 History

 At this position, an ice island was first sighted by the United States Exploring Expedition, led by Charles Wilkes, in February 1840.
 It prevented his westward passage around the Antarctic coast, and he named it Termination Land.

-Douglas Mawson renamed the island Termination Ice Tongue when he encountered it on the 1911-13 Australasian Antarctic Expedition.
-No island was noted however at that location, when he returned during his 1929-31 BANZARE expedition.
+Douglas Mawson later renamed the island Termination Ice Tongue when he encountered it on the 1911–1913 Australasian Antarctic Expedition.
+No island was noted however at that location, when he returned during his 1929–1931 BANZARE expedition.

-A Soviet Expedition came across the island in 1960 and renamed it again, this time as Pobeda Ice Island, named for Soviet victory over the Axis powers in the Great Patriotic War.
-They even established a temporary research station on the island, which existed between the 9th of May and 12 August 1960.
+A Soviet expedition came across the island in 1960 and renamed it again, this time as Pobeda Ice Island, named for Soviet victory over the Axis powers in the Great Patriotic War.
+They even established a temporary research station on the island, which existed between 9 May and 12 August 1960, alongside a few other stations named Mir on Drygalski Island and Druzhba on Zavadovsky Cupola, West Ice Shelf.
+The station was worked on by three people under meteorologist B. A. Deryugin, and it was supported by two KAPSh-1 (КАПШ-1) pavilions.
+There were also two radio stations and a standby radio station which was powered by a manually operated generator.
+During this time, the island is described to be around 60 km long and 25–30 km wide, with an average height of about 40 m.

 Pobeda disappeared sometime in the 1970s, to be replaced by a new berg that calved in 1985.
-That one also disappeared in 2003 or 2004.
-There is currently no ice island at this location.
+This too disappeared in 2003–2004.
+And, as of 2021, there was no ice island at this location.